sakshi-sheth/My-Portfolio/README.md

 ### Backend (Heroku/Railway)

-1. Set up your PostgreSQL database
+1. Set up your MySQL database
 2. Configure environment variables
 3. Deploy the backend code
 4. Run migrations: `npm run migrate`

 ### Database

-1. Set up a PostgreSQL database (ElephantSQL, Supabase, etc.)
+1. Set up a MySQL database (PlanetScale, Railway, etc.)
 2. Update connection strings in environment variables
 3. Run migrations to set up the schema

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙋‍♀️ Support

 If you have any questions or need help setting up the project, please feel free to:

 - Open an issue on GitHub
-- Contact me at [your-email@example.com]
+- Contact me at [sakshisheth100@gmail.com]

 ---

-Built with ❤️ using React, TypeScript, Express.js, and PostgreSQL
+Built with ❤️ using React, TypeScript, Express.js, and MySQL